YufanZheng11/CppPrimerPlus/Chapter04/README.md

 - Because the first call leaves the newline character in the input queue, that newline character is the first character the second call sees.
 - Thus,get() concludes that it’s reached the end of line without having found anything to read.Without help,get() just can’t get past that newline character.

+### Why use get() instead of getline()?
+- First, older implementations may not have getline().
+- Second, get() lets you be a bit more careful.
+  - Suppose, for example, you used get() to read a line into an array.
+How can you tell if it read the whole line rather than stopped because the array was filled?
+  - Look at the next input character.
+If it is a newline character, then the whole line was read.
+If it is not a newline character, then there is still